DEFRA/ffc-pay-core/resources/testing/documents/data-recovery/README.md

 # ffc-pay-data-recovery

+> Part of the [Testing & Data Tools](../README.md) collection.
+> This README covers the recovery toolkit in detail; see the index for the other tools.

 A small local toolkit that helps developers and testers safely pull payment-request data from the **hosted read-only recovery database** into a **local PostgreSQL database** so it can be inspected, verified, and packaged into dumps for further investigation.

 > **What problem does this solve?**